Skip to main content

 Module description

-This course focuses on the city of London at the end of the Middle Ages, when national tensions were reflected in city politics, and traces the changing relationship between the city's government and inhabitants and the Yorkist and early Tudor state.
+In this module we focus on the city of London at the end of the Middle Ages, when national tensions were reflected in city politics, and trace the changing relationship between the city's government and inhabitants and the Yorkist and early Tudor state.

 Towards the end of the period studied, the political and religious Reformation being carried through at Westminster added to the tensions between crown and city; some fundamental aspects of social relationships were called into question, and the demands for changes in doctrine and practice may have jeopardised London's social cohesion and undermined the unity of its leaders.